 This Thaxton, Virginia custom home combines an open floor plan on the first floor with traditional architectural touches to create a gracious, modern home experience.
-Structures delivered the transformational energy savings of Passivhaus at almost no added construction expense.
+Structures delivered the transformational energy savings at almost no added construction expense.
 Ongoing utility bill savings offset any added mortgage payment for financing the modest increase in upfront construction expense.
 An advanced building envelope, coupled with ground loop and solar thermal system, helps the home achieve 72% energy savings compared to a code-built home.

 Proven Performance: Specht Residence

 One key difference regarding energy standards is that the advanced energy modeling done during the design phase ensures that the building will perform as predicted.
 So, for example, in the recently completed Specht residence, the modeled annual energy usage was within 1.5% of the actual usasge after the first year of occupation.
 Compared with a typically built new home in the same climate, this home consumes 70% less energy as the graph below shows.

 Specht Home receives Green Building of the Year

 Fine Homebuilding magazine’s “Energy Smart Homes”

 * Reprinted with permission © 2014, The Taunton Press, Inc.

 After living in this house, we really notice a difference when we visit other homes- they seem stuffy by comparison, and we’re always glad to come home.
 It’s a much fresher feeling.

 Jason Specht, Thaxton, VA